 Sliced apple and berries

-Add the rolled oats, coconut cream, apple juice, coconut milk, grated apple, pears and juice, raisins, bran flakes, LSA, chia seeds, vanilla and berries to a saucepan and stir to combine.
+Add the rolled oats, coconut cream, apple juice, coconut milk, grated apple, pears and juice, raisins, bran flakes, LSA, chia seeds and vanilla to a saucepan and stir to combine.

 - Go for a good quality coconut cream with the fewest amount of additives you can find – and not a light version!